peteroupc/peteroupc.github.io/random.md

 -  Speed: The implementation should select algorithms that are reasonably fast for most applications.
 The implementation may instead use an unpredictable-random implementation as long as the function remains at least as fast, in the average case, as the statistical-random implementation it would otherwise use.
 -  Time Complexity: The implementation must run in amortized linear time on the size of the output array.
 -  Thread Safety: The implementation should be safe for concurrent use by multiple threads.
--  Examples: The "xorshift128+" and Lehmer128 random number generators.
+-  Examples: The "`xorshift128+`" and `Lehmer128` random number generators.
+-  Non-examples:  Mersenne Twister [systematically fails](http://xoroshiro.di.unimi.it/#quality) one of the `BigCrush` tests.
+Any linear congruential generator with modulus 2<sup>63</sup> or less (such as `java.util.Random`) has a seed size of less than 64 bits.

 "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate.
 Each bit in each byte will be randomly set to 0 or 1.
 Returns 0 if the function succeeds, and nonzero otherwise.